Finding Freedom…at $1.25 an acre

 Aug.
 26, 1848 – Sheboygan Mercury newspaper article detailing a decision on giving away state owned lands authored by S.E.
 Chapman, Chairman of General Laws Committee.

 Oct.
-17, 1849 – At 75, Levi Barnes dies of consumption and was buried in Old Settlers Cemetery.
+17, 1849 – At 75, Levi Barnes dies of consumption (Tuberculosis) and was buried in Old Settlers Cemetery.

 1850 – As written in the History of Racine and Kenosha County, page 315, Racine County split into Racine and Kenosha counties.
 Chapman appointed to the County Board.